theodi/public-procurement/guide.md

 ## Procuring through Framework Contracts

-When making a choice between running your own procurement or using a framework contract, you should consider your open data needs and how well those will be met by the different approaches.
+If you have a choice between running your own procurement or using a framework contract, you should consider your open data needs and how well those will be met by the different approaches.
 Open data requirements may or may not have been built into the standard terms and conditions within framework contracts.

 ### Procuring through G-Cloud